Netflix/titus-control-plane/README.md

   '{"instanceGroupId": "unknown-instanceGroup", "lifecycleState": "Active"}'
 ```

+If you get an error saying that `unknown-instanceGroup` does not exist, wait 10s and try again.
+Agents take some time to
+get registered.

 After that, jobs can be submitted normally.
 AWS integrations will not work in this mode:

 ```sh-session